gfx-jonte/PPG-quadtree-reconstruction/README.md

   <img src="resources/reconstruction.png"  width="600"/>
 </p>

 This repository contains the implementation of my master's thesis work titled "Hierarchical Reconstruction of Quadtree-Based Approximations of Incident Radiance".
 It is based on ["Variance-Aware Path Guiding" [Rath et al. 2020]](https://graphics.cg.uni-saarland.de/publications/rath-2020-siggraph-guiding.html) and ["Practical Path Guiding for Efficient Light-Transport Simulation" [Müller et al. 2017]](https://tom94.net).
+I have tried to mark all of my contributions with "`@addition J.N`" to make it easier to navigate.
+These contributions are mainly found in *mitsuba/src/integrators/path/guided_path.cpp*.